With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 - Staying in a different room from the surveyor while they carry out their inspection

-- Cleaning your belongings before they’re handled removers, where possible
+- Cleaning your belongings before they’re handled by removers, where possible

 - Cleaning door handles and keeping internal doors open for viewings, valuations and when removers are in your home